Skip to Main Content

 Path of the Hawai‘iloa Voyage

 Each semester is mapped out for you.
-The following is a sampling of the 8-week classes cohort.
+The following is an example of the 8-week classes cohort.